daniel-nagy/transporter/packages/core/README.md

 class BehaviorSubject<T> extends Subject<T> {}
 ```

-A `BehaviorSubject` is a Subject that replays the most recent value when subscribed to.
+A `Subject` that replays the last emitted value.

 #### Of